Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: Introduction

 Recently, large language model (LLM) techniques have attracted considerable interest from both academia and industry.
 Unlike previous ML algorithms, these large-scale models with a huge amount of parameters have shown versatile comprehension and reasoning capabilities in various fields such as health care\cite{singhal2023towards}, law\cite{colombo2024saullm}, finance\cite{wu2023bloomberggpt}, education, and so on \cite{zhao2023survey}.
-For instance, Wu \textit{et al.} introduced a BloombergGPT model that is trained on a wide range of financial data with 50 billion parameters, and the Med-PaLM2 developed by Google achieves 86.5\% correct rate on the medical question answering dataset\cite{singhal2023towards}.
-Existing studies have demonstrated that LLM technologies have many promising features such as in-context learning (ICL), step-by-step learning, and instruction following\cite{Wei-2023-arXiv-symbol}.
-For instance, ICL means that the model can learn from natural language instruction or task demonstration \cite{brown2020language}, and then generate expected output rapidly without any extra model training.
-Such an efficient learning approach can be attractive for the telecom domain, since many wireless applications require rapid or even real-time responses.
+For instance, Wu \textit{et al.} introduced a BloombergGPT model that is trained on a wide range of financial data with 50 billion parameters, and the Med-PaLM2 developed by Google achieves 86.5\% correct rate on the medical question answering dataset \cite{singhal2023towards}. \blue{LLM technologies have many promising features such as in-context learning (ICL), step-by-step learning, and instruction following\cite{Wei-2023-arXiv-symbol}}. \blue{Existing studies have shown that LLMs can answer telecom-domain questions, generate troubleshooting reports, develop project code, and configure networks, which will significantly lower the difficulty of 6G ubiquitous connectivity management.} \blue{Meanwhile, for 6G integrated sensing and communication, LLMs can understand and process multi-modal data, e.g., text, satellite or street camera images, 3D LiDAR maps and videos.
+It provides a promising approach to simulate and understand the 3D wireless signal transmission environment.}